Request Help

 I don’t care about my hard drive, I just need the data.

 We understand.
 Unfortunately, drives are unique.
-Every hard drive is tuned or goes through a burn in process at the time of manufacturing.
+Every hard drive is tuned or goes through a burn-in process at the time of manufacturing.
 The defects found on the platter surface are removed from the pool of available sectors.
-The System partition or System Area contains list of defects at the time of manufacturing and sectors re-allocated to spare sectors during use.
+The System partition or System Area contains lists of defects at the time of manufacturing and sectors re-allocated to spare sectors during use.
 The read/write head assembly micro-jog must be compatible with the printed circuit board ROM.
-Our task is to repair the drive to the point where it is able to read data located on the User partition long enough to recover the User’s data.
+Our task is to repair the drive to the point where it can read data located on the User partition long enough to recover the User’s data.
 We have tools to help badly damaged drives operate, turn off read/write heads, initialize the System area from a copy, etc. To make a long technical story short, there is no way to recover data from a hard drive without repairing the drive.

 Repairing the System Area